 East vs. West

-The next two characters that have risen in popularity since Sengoku BASARA 3 are Tokugawa Ieyasu (on left) and Ishida Mitsunari (on right).
-In fact, they become poster boys for this game since they are the two most influential figures of the Battle of Sekigahara.
+The next two characters that have risen in popularity since Sengoku BASARA 3 are Tokugawa Ieyasu and Ishida Mitsunari.
+In fact, they become the poster boys for the third installment in the franchise especially since they are the two most influential figures of the Sekigahara Campaign.
 These two men are night and day, literally.
-Ieyasu is represented by the sun, while Mitsunari is represented by the moon.
+Ieyasu is represented by the sun while Mitsunari is represented by the moon.
 They meet at Sekigahara for the final battle, which is symbolized by a total solar eclipse.
-Their representations in the game actually reflect how they are viewed by historians today.

-Tokugawa Ieyasu is a cheerful man who wishes to bring total peace to Japan after Toyotomi Hideyoshi dies.
-This is where the creators of the game play with history, for in the game, Ieyasu kills Hideyoshi because he has gone mad with power, and Ieyasu does not support his rule anymore.
+Tokugawa Ieyasu is a cheerful man who wishes to bring total peace to Japan after Hideyoshi’s death.
+This is where the creators of the game play with history, for in the game, Ieyasu kills Hideyoshi because he went mad with power and Ieyasu did not support Hideyoshi’s rule anymore.
 While this is not historically accurate, it is accurate in another sense.
-After Hideyoshi died, Ieyasu began to take over the Toyotomi rule by himself, ignoring the wishes of the deceased kampaku who wanted his most trusted officers to work together to rule the country until his son became of age.
-This is where Mitsunari comes into the picture.
+After Hideyoshi died, Ieyasu began to take over the Toyotomi rule by himself, ignoring the wishes of the deceased Taikō who wanted his most trusted generals to work together to rule the country until his son became of age.

 The Main Bosses

-Toyotomi Hideyoshi, shown above, does not arrive to the video game series until the second installment, which makes since considering that he is the second of the Three Unifiers.
-It is unusual to see Hideyoshi thrown into the role of a villain, yet Capcom has made him that way.
-Looking at history and then the game, it is easy to see how Hideyoshi has been portrayed in this fashion.
-First, there is his appearance.
-His wife, Nene, stated that he looked like a monkey, and this can be seen in his face slightly.
-He is a giant compared to other characters in the game, Honda Tadakatsu being the only exception.
+Toyotomi Hideyoshi does not arrive to the video game series until the second installment in the franchise, which makes sense considering that he is the second of the Three Unifiers.
+It is unusual to see Hideyoshi being thrown into the role of a villain, yet Capcom has made him that way.
+Looking at history and then the game, it is easy to see how Hideyoshi can be portrayed as a villain.
+First there is notorious appearance.
+He was given the nickname of monkey due to his appearance and this has been carried over into the video game.(14) He is also a giant compared to other characters in the game, save Honda Tadakatsu.
 This might have to do with the size of Hideyoshi’s ambitions.
 He wanted to expand outside of Japan, looking to take on the whole world, to create an empire.
 His enormous size reflects how big his dreams for conquest really were.
 Hideyoshi is a man who values strength above all else, which again, mirrors his historical counterpart.
 He allied himself with the strongest that Japan had to offer while destroying those who were weak.
 Hideyoshi wanted a land under warrior rule, and he almost had it.

 The Catalyst: The Villain of the Warring States

-Sengoku BASARA has been doing well as a franchise for over ten years.
-While it has not done well with Western audiences, it is the huge popularity in Japan that keeps it going.
+Sengoku BASARA has been doing well as a franchise for almost twenty years.
+While it has not really caught the attention of Western audiences all that well, it is the huge popularity in Japan that keeps it going.
 With each game that comes out, players are introduced to new characters and new storylines.
 Yet, hidden behind the flashy colors and fantasy elements lies a hint of truth to the characters and their stories.
 The history of the Sengoku Jidai has not been forgotten in Sengoku BASARA.
 It has just been hidden within the finer details to help create their fictional realm.